Australian Automotive Dealer Association Limited (AADA)

 When we receive emails, we will retain the content of the email and our response to you where we consider it necessary to do so.

 Your email address will only be used or disclosed for the purpose for which is was provided.
-It will not be added to any mailing lists or used for any other purpose without your consent.

-We make reasonable efforts to ensure that the most up-to-date security measures are used on our website to protect your personal information.
-Any data containing personal information which we transmit via the internet is encrypted.
+We make reasonable efforts to ensure that the most up-to-date security measures are used on our website to protect your Personal Information.
+Any data containing Personal Information which we transmit via the internet is encrypted.
 However, we cannot guarantee that any information transmitted via the internet by us, or yourself, is entirely secure.
 You use our website at your own risk.

 Links on our website

-We may use your personal information, including your contact details, to provide you, your employees and others in your personal network with information about products and services, including those of third parties, which we consider may be of interest to you and them.
+We may use your Personal Information, including your contact details, to provide you, your employees and others in your personal network with information about products and services, including those of third parties, which we consider may be of interest to you and them.